Xetera/ghost-cursor/README.md

 - **optionsOrSpread (optional):** Additional options for generating the path.
   - `spreadOverride (number):` Override the spread of the generated path.
   - `moveSpeed (number):` Speed of mouse movement.
+  - `showTimestamps (boolean):` Generate timestamps for each point based on the trapezoidal rule.

 ## How does it work